michmattera/HerBody/README.md

  ### Account

- Account templates can be found in an account folder , where there will be:
+ Account templates can be found in an account folder, where there will be:

 - Login
 - Register